-Dounreay was once the United Kingdom's centre of fast reactor research and development, and now is on an ambitious journey to deliver one of Europe’s most complex nuclear closure programmes.
+Once the United Kingdom’s centre of fast reactor research and development, Dounreay is on an ambitious journey to deliver one of Europe’s most complex nuclear closure programmes.
 The skilled workforce is delivering a varied programme incorporating construction, demolition and waste management projects.
 Its mission is to return the site to as near as practicable its original condition.

 The biggest networking event in Europe for nuclear decommissioning will be held in Manchester.
 2 November 2017.

 A unique new archive, funded by the Nuclear Decommissioning Authority, has opened its doors to the public for the first time, bringing together historical nuclear records from all over the UK.
 Speaking today at the Nucleus (Nuclear and Caithness Archive) in Wick, NDA chairman Stephen Henwood, said:Today we see a new chapter in the important role Caithness has played in the UK's nuclear history.

 An off the shelf CCTV camera is providing crystal clear images from the depths of Dounreay's Prototype Fast Reactor (PFR).
 Fifty years on from the construction of PFR, the reactor decommissioning team is viewing footage that will enable it to pull apart the innards of the second and last fast reactor to be built in the UK.